fengxia41103/myblog/content/thoughts/will.md

 </figure>

 Contacted attorney for a will.
-Boy, writing will is the sole process that will reveal, and make you utterly, how lonely you are in this world &mdash; when you are faced to pick out a name to take care of your aftermath, I flipped through my contact list over and over and over, but no name jumps out.
+Boy, writing will is the sole process that will reveal, and make you utterly aware, how lonely you are in this world &mdash; when you are faced to pick out a name to take care of your aftermath, I flipped through my contact list over and over and over, but no name jumps out.

 No, not Noah's mom.
 Period.
 The trust is gone, over.
 But then, who?
 I